Georgia pound

 The pound was the currency of Georgia until 1793.
 Initially, sterling coin circulated.
 This was supplemented from 1735 with local paper money denominated in £sd, with 1 pound = 20 shillings = 240 pence.

-The State of Georgia issued Continental currency denominated in £sd and Spanish dollars, at 1 dollar = 5 shillings.
+The State of Georgia issued Continental currency denominated in £sd and Spanish dollars, at 1 dollar = 5 shillings, i.e. £1 = $4.
 The continental currency was replaced by the U.S. dollar at the rate of 1000 continental dollars = 1 U.S. dollar.